qmuloadmin/betwixt/README.md

 Ultimately, I want betwixt to have the following features before I will consider it complete:

- [ ] Strict mode to prevent you from doing some things you probably don't intend to (e.g. source blocks that are never tangled)
+ - [ ] Strict mode to prevent you from doing some things you probably don't intend to (e.g. source blocks that are never tangled)
- [ ] Prefix and Postfix code properties
+ - [ ] Prefix and Postfix code properties
+ - [ ] Simple test runner to create temp directories, execute commands, output success or failure, and cleanup
+ - [ ] Insert mode to insert code blocks into a specific point in an existing file
+ - [ ] Support tangling from multiple markdown documents in a heirarchy
- [ ] Simple test runner to create temp directories, execute commands, output success or failure, and cleanup [ ] Insert mode to insert code blocks into a specific point in an existing file [ ] The ability to execute code blocks by tag or id and put the results in the MD file (a la org-babel) [ ] Extension of above, interpolation to allow execution of one block to be input or variable to another block (a la org-babel).
+ - [ ] The ability to execute code blocks by tag or id and put the results in the MD file (a la org-babel)
+ - [ ] Extension of above, interpolation to allow execution of one block to be input or variable to another block (a la org-babel).
 This will likely be more simplistic than OB's version.